Brazil–Iran relations: Recent history

+The conviction by an Iranian court of Iranian Sakineh Mohammadi Ashtiani for the crime of adultery, with a sentence in 2006 of execution by stoning, led to calls for Brazil president Lula to intercede on her behalf.
+In July 2010 Lula said "I need to respect the laws of a [foreign] country".
+Jackson Diehl, deputy editorial page editor of The Washington Post, called Lula the "best friend of tyrants in the democratic world," and criticized his actions.

 In recent years, Brazil has continued to engage in normal diplomatic relations with Iran, despite the international sanctions against Iran's nuclear program.
 Brasília considers that the International Atomic Energy Agency, not the United Nations Security Council, should resolve the dispute over the program.
 In September 2007, President Luiz Inácio Lula da Silva stated that "Iran has the right to proceed with peaceful nuclear research and should not be punished just because of Western suspicions it wants to make an atomic bomb," and that "so far, Iran has committed no crime regarding United Nations guidelines on nuclear weapons."
 The Brazilian government's view was reaffirmed in November 2008 when Foreign Minister Celso Amorim stated that "Brazil does not recognize unilateral sanctions imposed on Iran, whether by the United States or the European Union, [and] the Iranian government should fully cooperate with the agency because it is the best way to avoid sanctions."

+In 2009, Lula warmly hosted Iranian president Ahmadinejad, who made a controversial visit to Iran.
+Some demonstrators expressed displeasure over Ahmadinejad's positions on human rights and his denial of the Holocaust.

 In February 2010, there was some speculation that Brazil could have been involved in direct bilateral talks to provide Iran with weapons-grade uranium, which was denied by Brazilian Foreign Minister Celso Amorim.
 Amorim stated that, "at no time in conversations held with Iran was [uranium] enrichment discussed."